Bunkai9448/NHL-07_public/video-pmf/Readme.md

 4th) UMD and use files from 1&2 Stream composer.
 It will result in an mps file.

-5th) open pmfcreator and use the mps file.
+5th) open pmfcreater and use the mps file.

 6th) With UMDgen, go to the movies/ folder in the iso and swap demo.pmf to see it.

-## Or you can use
+## Or you can use the tools from

 https://github.com/TeamPBCN/pmftools